IT0506-HSC-A.03 Privileged Account Management

 Privileged Account – An account which, by virtue of function, and /or security access, has been granted special privileges within the computer system, which are significantly greater than those available to the majority of users, including but limited to, local administrative accounts, privileged user accounts, domain administrative accounts, emergency accounts, service accounts, and application accounts.

 Security Categorization – The process of determining the security category for data or an information system.
 Security categorization methodologies are described in Federal Information Processing Standard (FIPS 199) and National Institute for Standards and Technology (NIST) SP 800-60.
-The security categorization helps identify the appropriate level of controls to be applied to the system or data.
+Security categorization helps identify the appropriate level of controls to be applied to the system or data.

 System or Application Owner/Custodian – Person or organization having responsibility for the development, procurement, integration, modification, operation, and maintenance, and/or final disposition of an information system